6 Signs You’re Addicted To Working Out

 Well, if you’ve been working out consistently, I sure hope that you’re seeing a body that you feel proud of!

-Sadly, some guys end up losing perspective on how they look once they start putting on muscle and shedding fat.
+Sadly, some people end up losing perspective on how they look once they start putting on muscle and shedding fat.

-They won’t see a muscular, developed physique staring back at them; instead, the guy in the mirror will look 20 pounds fatter or have 10 pounds less muscle than they actually have.
+They won’t see a muscular, developed physique staring back at them; instead, the person in the mirror will look 20 pounds fatter or have 10 pounds less muscle than they actually have.

 Basically, they won’t see themselves as they really are.